theQRL/hyperion/docs/internals/variable_cleanup.rst

 because otherwise the garbled value can be observed.

 Note that access via inline assembly is not considered such an operation:
-If you use inline assembly to access Solidity variables shorter than 256 bits, the compiler does not guarantee that the value is properly cleaned up.
+If you use inline assembly to access Hyperion variables shorter than 256 bits, the compiler does not guarantee that the value is properly cleaned up.